Pro-Trump Protesters Push Back on Stay-at-home Orders

 But it's not just Democratic governors feeling the heat.
 A procession of cars swarmed around the Republican-dominated statehouse in Oklahoma City on Wednesday, with messages written on windows or signs that said “stop killing our economy,” “we need our church” and “time 2 work.”

 Carol Hefner, who previously served as an Oklahoma co-chair of Trump's 2016 campaign, was a major organizer of the event.
-Hefner, whose husband is part of the Hefner Energy empire and currently operates a company that makes Argentinian meat sauce, differentiated it from many of the others, characterizing it as a "rally" rather than a protest.
+She differentiated it from many of the others, characterizing it as a "rally" rather than a protest.

 “We’re not New York.
 Their problems are not our problems,” Hefner said.
 “We are rallying around our governor and our state to encourage the opening up of our businesses and the restoration of our state in a timely fashion.”